Morsø Sparekasse Arena

 Sparekassen Thy Arena Mors set fra hovedindgangen til foyeen.

 Sparekassen Thy Arena Mors is an indoor sports arena in Nykøbing Mors, Denmark primarily used for handball.
 The arena was built in 2008, and is one of the homes to Danish Handball League side Mors-Thy Håndbold, together with Thyhallen.
-It was built in 2008.

 The hall is decorated by Danish artist Ingrid Kæseler and Danish furniture designer Niels Hvass.

 Names

 The arena has had several names, due to sponsor ship reasons.